rekalogika/rekalogika.dev/docs/mapper/12-creating-transformer.md

 :::info

 The default priority is `0`.
-The higher the priority, the mapping provided by the transformer will be taken into consideration earlier.
+The higher the priority, the mapping supplied by the transformer will be considered earlier.

 :::

-If you are using autoconfiguration, you can use the `#[AsTaggedItem]` attribute to set its property.
+If you are using autoconfiguration, you can use the `#[AsTaggedItem]` attribute to set its priority.

 ## Verifying